Keld Helmer-Petersen: Early years

 Helmer-Petersen was born and grew up in the Østerbro quarter of Copenhagen.
 He started taking photographs in 1938, when he received a Leica camera as a graduation present.
 At an early stage, he became aware of the trends in international photography; in the 1940s he subscribed to the US Camera Annual and in this period became familiar with German inter-war photography, which had developed at the Bauhaus and in the Neue Sachlichkeit (The New Objectivity) movement.

 The international prospect and an interest in contemporary art and architecture contributed to the fact that at the age of 23, Helmer-Petersen, as one of the first Danish photographers, began to work with an abstract formal language.
 Inspired by the Bauhaus and Albert Renger-Patzsch, he published in 1948, the bilingual book 122 Farvefotografier/122 Colour Photographs.
 This was an audacious début by an autodidactic photographer who wanted to assert the position of photography as an independent art form.
 Today, the book is considered to be a pioneering work in the area of colour photography.

+Nine of his photographs were featured in the 28 November 1949 issue of LIFE.